Abraham Jefferson Seay: After the Civil War

-Upon his return from the war, Seay was appointed, by Governor Willard Preble Hall, county attorney of Crawford County.
+Upon his return from the war, Seay was appointed by Governor Willard Preble Hall, county attorney of Crawford County.
 Later, Seay was advanced to circuit attorney before his retirement in 1870.
-After leaving government, Seay entered into private practice until 1875.
+After leaving government, Seay entered private practice until 1875.
 During that year, Seay was elected circuit judge of the 9th Missouri District.
 Following the end of his first six-year term, Seay would win reelection to a second six-year term.

 Judge Seay declined a third term, preferring to resume his private practice.
 While in private practice, Seay entered into the realm of banking.
 Seay personally organized a bank at Union, Missouri, which he became president of until his death.
 Seay also personally strived to endorse the First National Bank of Rolla, Missouri.
 Later, Seay would become the president of that bank as well.

 Oklahoma Territory politics

-During 1889, Oklahoma Territory was first being opened to settlers.
-The United States Congress, passing the Oklahoma Organic Act, officially changed the unorganized land into a government controlled territory with its own government.
+In 1889, Oklahoma Territory was first opened to settlers.
+The United States Congress, passing the Oklahoma Organic Act, officially changed the unorganized land into a government-controlled territory with its own government.
 US President Benjamin Harrison appointed Major George Washington Steele to serve as the territory's first governor.
 President Harrison also appointed Seay to serve as an Associate Justice on the territory's Supreme Court, representing the Third Judicial District.

 Justice Seay would serve on the Supreme Court throughout Governor Steele's administration.
 On October 18, 1891, Governor Steele resigned his position and Robert Martin, the secretary of Oklahoma Territory, became the acting governor.
 Seay submitted his name to President Harrison to serve as the second governor.
 However, it would be three months later when Harrison officially appointed Seay to the office.
 On February 1, 1892, Justice Seay resigned from the judiciary and was inaugurated as the second governor of Oklahoma Territory at Guthrie.

-Governor Seay would be in office only sixteen months.
+Governor Seay would be in office for only sixteen months.
 The Encyclopedia of Oklahoma History and Culture rated him as "...an able and effective governor."
 During his tenure as governor, he oversaw the opening of the land run of the Cheyenne-Arapaho Reserve on April 19, 1892.
 He oversaw the creation of six new counties, selecting county seats and appointing county officials.
-He also promoted the Territory's educational system by introducing a tax on liquor to help pay for schools, an advocating compulsory school attendance.
+He also promoted the Territory's educational system by introducing a tax on liquor to help pay for schools and advocating compulsory school attendance.
 He also convinced the legislature to appropriate $15,000 to create an Oklahoma exhibit for the 1893 World's Fair.
 This showcased the territory's agriculture and business potential so effectively that the practice continued for several World's Fairs after Oklahoma became a state.

 Seay's governorship came to an abrupt end when Grover Cleveland became president and appointed William Cary Renfrow governor on May 7, 1893.